-Permittees with septic systems in their jurisdiction shall maintain a current inventory of septic systems to allow for the quick identification of potential sources of illicit connections or illegal discharges.
+Permittees with septic systems in their jurisdiction shall maintain a current inventory of septic systems to allow for the identification of potential sources of illicit connections or illicit discharges.

 Mobile Businesses

 Upon identification of an illicit non-storm water discharge from a mobile business (i.e., automobile wash/detail services, carpet cleaners, and pet services), the Permittees must require elimination of the non-storm water discharge.